postmanlabs/sails-env-switch/README.md

 - If `SAILS_ENV` is not defined, then the config will be picked by the sails as usual.
 - If `SAILS_ENV` is defined to some name, then the same named file should be present in `config/env` folder of sails, otherwise it will break
-- This module is not the alternative for `env-lift`, this module can be used with `env-lift` to switch the env config based on `SAILS_ENV` value.
+- This module is not the alternative for `env-lift`, this module should be used with `env-lift` to switch the env config based on `SAILS_ENV` value.